on orders of $85 or more

 - Markale, J. Celtic Civilization.
 London: Gordon & Cremonesi, 1976.
 Print.

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 - Moncrieffe, Sir Ian of That Ilk and Don Pottinger.
 Clan Map Scotland of Old.
 Edinburgh: Bartholomew and Son, 1983.
 Print.

 - Bain, Robert.
 The Clans and Tartans of Scotland.
 Glasgow & London: Collins, 1968.
 Print.
 (ISBN 000411117-6).

 - Shaw, William A. Knights of England A Complete Record from the Earliest Time to the Present Day of the Knights of all the Orders of Chivalry in England, Scotland, Ireland and Knights Bachelors 2 Volumes.
 Baltimore: Genealogical Publishing.
 Print.
 (ISBN 080630443X).

 The Pope Family Crest was acquired from the Houseofnames.com archives.
 The Pope Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 5 April 2014 at 22:18.
+This page was last modified on 22 May 2016 at 14:32.